ThePywon/coerce/documentation/SchemaTypes/Byte.md

 # Byte

-A class extending from [`IntRange`](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaTypes/IntRange.md)
+A [`IntRangeInstance`](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaTypes/IntRangeInstance.md) class with a range of 0 to 255 (inclusive)
-The returned class accepts and converts all values [`Integer`](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaTypes/Integer.md) can parse that are within a defined range of 0 to 255 (inclusive)
+It accepts and converts all values [`Integer`](https://github.com/ThePywon/coerce/blob/main/documentation/SchemaTypes/Integer.md) can parse that are within a defined range of 0 to 255 (inclusive)

 <br/>